 But continue you must – either along the trail at the top or slightly below – which will avoid the airy move I had to make pictured two photos below.
 While on the airy route, note that there are bomb-proof handholds but for me, anything airy always plays with my mind.

 I found the final jaunt over to the true summit where there was a summit register to be a snap.
-And the views of turquoise-coloured Sherbrooke Lake and the mountains are simply take your breath away beautiful.
+And the views of turquoise-coloured Sherbrooke Lake and the mountains are simply take your breath away beautiful from the top of Paget Peak.

 This is one outstanding hike to do IF you have the skill-set to do it safely.
-Keep an eye on the weather too, as there isn’t any shelter to speak of until you’re back at the lookout tower.
-Allow another 2 – 3 hours for the hike up and back to the fire lookout, depending on how much time you laze about the summit.
+Keep an eye on the weather too, as there isn’t any shelter to speak of until you’re back at the Paget Lookout.
+Allow another 2 – 3 hours for the hike up and back from Paget Peak to the fire lookout, depending on how much time you laze about the summit.

 The trailhead for the Paget Lookout – Paget Peak hike is close to both Lake Louise and Field.